People stick with what they know. They stick with what works. With what’s been around. (Even if it’s not very good.)

 But now?
 They’re everywhere.

-Even the Times!
+Even the Time magazine!
 Who F-ing cares if it wasn’t super flattering.

 And for a nobody from nowhere, that’s something to build off.